Best AI Visibility Platforms in 2026

 Otterly ($29-489/mo)

 Otterly is the most accessible AI visibility monitoring platform on the market.
-As of June 2026, it tracks 4 base AI search engines with 2 available as add-ons, has 10,000+ users, and earned a Gartner Cool Vendor 2025 designation.
+As of June 2026, it tracks 4 base AI search engines (ChatGPT, Google AI Overviews, Perplexity, Copilot) with Gemini, AI Mode, and Claude available as add-ons, and earned a Gartner Cool Vendor 2025 designation.
 Every plan gets the same feature set.
 The only difference is query volume: 15 on Lite, 100 on Standard, 400 on Premium.

 The $29/mo entry point is the lowest in the market for structured AI visibility monitoring.
 No feature gating means a team testing AI visibility for the first time gets the same reporting and alerting as a team on the Premium plan.
 The tradeoff is zero content execution.
 Otterly shows you the gaps.
 Filling them is your problem.